| The boxes on the VAT Return are

 as to which types of transactions are included on the VAT Return

 and in which return period.
+Certain categories of transactions

 are subject to specific treatment in respect of the boxes used